SoggyPiggy/cmds/README.md

-# cmds
+# discord.cmds
-A light command framework
+A light command framework for discord.js